LMoyn/COE332/README.md

 in the terminal. "username" should be replaced with the user's Dockerhub username.

-# Instructions on how to run the scripts inside a container
+# Instructions on how to run use the containerized scripts
 Our container may be accessed by using

 `docker run --rm -it username/json-parser:1.0 /bin/bash`